katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 We did this entire project on Google Colab which limited us in terms of the GPU that we could use and the amount of memory we had.
 We were able to use Colab Pro, but even then the GPUs we were using were limited to 16GB which forced us to use smaller batch sizes than normal.

-**Another limitation**
+**Pre-trained models trained on COCO**

-Some details about that limitation.
+The pre-trained models we used in our empirical study were from the PyTorch torchvision library <d-cite key="pytorchtorchvision"></d-cite>, but our dataset that we were using was PASCALVOC2012.
+Evaluating the pre-trained models on a different dataset could have impacted how we interpret our results.
+Unfortunately we realized this too late in the project to switch to COCO.

 ## Future Work & Conclusion

 Future work should explore these questions for image classification instead of object detection.
+Other future works could try instead of doing augmentations could create a novel function that incorporates the MAE between the saliency map generated from the model and the saliency map of the DeepGazeIIE or similar saliency prediction model into the loss function to basically train the model to focus on semantically meaningful regions of the image with ground truth labels.

 ## Code